HPCGISLab/pcml/README.md

-Parallel Cartographic Modeling Language - pCML
+Parallel Cartographic Modeling Language - PCML
 ==============================================

 Introduction
 ------------

-The parallel cartographic modeling language (pCML) is a multi-institutional collaborative project aiming to create a computing language for cyberGIScientists that is designed for (1) usability, (2) programmability, and (3) scalability. pCML provides multi-core parallel processing for spatial operations while hiding the implementation complexities of parallelism.
+The parallel cartographic modeling language (PCML) is a multi-institutional collaborative project aiming to create a computing language for cyberGIScientists that is designed for (1) usability, (2) programmability, and (3) scalability.
+PCML provides multi-core parallel processing for spatial operations while hiding the implementation complexities of parallelism.